stevefarra/rc4-circuit/README.md

 <img src="https://i.imgur.com/VaRyaAA.png" width=500>

-## Testbench
+## Simulation
-The `rc4_tb.sv` file contains a testbench that simulates each task running and interfacing with memory to execute the algorithm.
+The `rc4_tb.sv` file is a testbench that simulates each task running and interfacing with memory to execute the algorithm.
 When the simulation runs, the contents of decrpyted ram are output on the ModelSim console:

 <img src="https://i.imgur.com/ujPxIkC.png" width=800>